ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 Set `SPEC_ROOT`, `SPEC_RUNCPU`, and the absolute `SPEC_CONFIG` path.

-### 3. Configure SPR1
+### 3. Configure the target host

 ```bash
 bash set_default/setup_default.sh all
 ```

-This command configures SPR1 but does not start the benchmark.
+This command configures the target host but does not start the benchmark.

 ### 4. Collect threshold 32 and 96 data